 (This website will be under construction for the next year.
-New entries will be added weekly.)
+New entries will be added monthly.)

 Quite early the Germans designated Poland as the center of Jewish destruction.
 Jews from different European countries were forcibly brought to Poland to die.
 As the center of Jewish annihilation Poland provides the key to an understanding of the Holocaust in general. — THE HIDDEN CHILDREN By Jane Marks

 Regardless of the massive genocide by the Soviets or the communist Chinese, the only government mass murder that the world remembers and our school books describe is the Nazi genocide of the Jews in which “6 million” were slaughtered.
 But even then this count ignores the vast number of people exterminated.
 Overall, by genocide, the killing of hostages, reprisal raids, forced labor, “euthanasia,” starvation, exposure, medical experiments, terror bombing, and the concentration and death camps, the Nazis murdered from about 15,000,000 to over 31,600,000 people, most likely closer to 21 million men, women, handicapped, aged, sick, prisoners of war, forced laborers, camp inmates, critics, homosexuals, Jews, Slavs, Serbs, Czechs, Italians, Poles, Frenchmen, Ukrainians, and so on.
 Among them were 1 million children under eighteen years of age. — DEATH BY GOVERNMENT By R. J. Rummel